MicrosoftDocs/Dynamics-365-Operations.is-is/hr/distribute-questionnaires.md

 ## <a name="notifying-respondents-about-questionnaires-that-are-available-to-them"></a>Tilkynna svarendum um tiltæka spurningalista
 Þegar spurningalistum er dreift verður að tilkynna svarendum að spurningalistar eru þeim aðgengilegir.

+> **Athugið**
-**Athugasemd:** Svarandi verður að vera notandi í Microsoft Dynamics 365 for Operations til að klára spurningalista.
+>  Svarandi verður að vera notandi í Microsoft Dynamics 365 for Operations til að ljúka spurningalista.

 ### <a name="notifying-respondents-about-a-planned-answer-session"></a>Tilkynna svarendum um áætlaða svarsetu